10 Meal Planning Tips + A Meal Plan for the Week template

 Take a few minutes to jot down some favorite recipes that you can think of off the top of your head.
 You can do this on your phone or in a notebook – just make sure it’s something you can easily access.
 Then continue adding to it as you think of more.
 Ask your kids what meals they have liked and write those down as well.
 And when you try a new recipe and enjoy it – make sure you stick it on the list!

 When you have a favorites list, you’ll have a bunch of meals and recipes you can easily fall back on when you’re meal planning.
+You can also refer to this awesome guide by the famous HelloFresh where they give some awesome meal planning tips!

 Tip 9: Use a grocery app.